 One of the PAN movies on the site-DVD shows a person with strong acquired PAN, with a long period (about 4 minutes), of uncertain cause (idiopathic).

 Acquired PAN associated with cerebellar disturbances:

 An example of strong acquired PAN is shown in the figure above.
 This person acquired PAN through a stroke to the cerebellum.

 Acquired PAN has been mainly reported in cerebellar disorders.
 Cerebellar disorders associated with PAN include arachnoid cyst of the posterior fossa (Towle and Romanul 1970) , Arnold-Chiari malformation (Meienberg and Hoyt 1980) , spinocerebellar degeneration (Plant 1982; Stell, Bronstein et al. 1989; Yabe, Sasaki et al. 1998; Yabe, Sasaki et al. 1998) , focal cerebellar lesions associated with multiple sclerosis (Keane 1974) , and cystacercosis (Keane 1993) .
 PAN can occur as a side effect of anticonvulsant medication (Campbell 1980) , presumably also related to cerebellar dysfunction.

 There is substantial evidence that PAN can be the result of damage to the cerebellar uvula and nodulus.
 For example, PAN can be induced in monkeys by lesions of nodulus (Waespe, Cohen et al. 1985; Wearne, Raphan et al. 1998) .
 In humans, while many reports of PAN are associated with diffuse cerebellar lesions, some have been associated with small specific lesions of the nodulus.
-Kennard et. al. reported a case of PAN in a patient with cerebellar medulloblastoma, which is a tumor that arises in the cerebellar nodulus (Kennard, Barger et al. 1981) .
-In our case, we hypothesize that the nodulus or uvula might have been damaged early in life, thus resulting in an enlarged cisterna magna and a tendency towards PAN.
+Kennard et. al. reported a case of PAN in a patient with cerebellar medulloblastoma, which is a tumor that arises in the cerebellar nodulus (Kennard, Barger et al. 1981).
+In our case (Chiu and Hain, 2002), we hypothesized that the nodulus or uvula might have been damaged early in life, thus resulting in an enlarged cisterna magna and a tendency towards PAN.
 Recently it has been reported that PAN can be provoked by lithium (Lee and Lessell, 2003).
 This is unsurprising as lithium toxicity can induce other types of central nystagmus and is also a cerebellar toxin.
 It seems likely that other disorders that affect vision or cerebellar function may also be associated with PAN in the future.

 Acquired PAN from visual disturbances